Skip to main content

 The secretion of luteinizing hormone (LH), which drives testosterone production in the Leydig cells of the testes, is pulsatile and influenced by sleep.
 The majority of testosterone synthesis occurs during sleep, and this process is dependent on at least three hours of normal sleep architecture.

 Sleep fragmentation or restriction curtails this nocturnal rise in testosterone.
-One study demonstrated that a single week of sleeping less than five hours per night reduced in healthy young men by 10-15%.
+One study demonstrated that a single week of sleeping less than five hours per night reduced testosterone levels in healthy young men by 10-15%.
 This effect is mediated through disruption of the hypothalamic-pituitary-gonadal (HPG) axis.
 While the precise mechanisms are still being elucidated, it is understood that sleep loss can attenuate the GnRH pulse generator in the hypothalamus, leading to reduced LH signaling and subsequent hypogonadism.

 Slow-Wave Sleep and Somatotropic Axis Integrity

-The link between slow-wave sleep (SWS) and (GH) secretion is one of the most robust findings in sleep research.
+The link between slow-wave sleep (SWS) and growth hormone (GH) secretion is one of the most robust findings in sleep research.
 The primary pulse of GH release occurs in tight temporal association with the first period of SWS.

 This process is governed by a dual-control system within the hypothalamus ∞ the stimulatory action of growth hormone-releasing hormone (GHRH) and the inhibitory effect of somatostatin.
 GHRH is known to promote SWS, while somatostatin inhibits it.
 During the initial hours of sleep, a withdrawal of somatostatinergic tone combined with GHRH release creates the ideal environment for a powerful GH pulse.